Adityanath expands UP Cabinet ahead of Assembly polls next year

 Uttar Pradesh Chief Minister Adityanath expanded his Cabinet on Sunday evening ahead of the Assembly elections in the state next year.
 Jitin Prasada, who switched from the Congress to the Bharatiya Janata Party in June, was among those inducted into the new Cabinet.

-Six others – Chatrapal Singh Gangwar, Paltu Ram, Sangeeta Balwant Bind, Sanjeev Kumar Diwakar, Dinesh Khateek and Dharamveer Prajapati – took oath as ministers of state at a ceremony in the Raj Bhavan.
+Six others – Chatrapal Singh Gangwar, Paltu Ram, Sangeeta Balwant Bind, Sanjeev Kumar, Dinesh Khateek and Dharamveer Prajapati – took oath as ministers of state at a ceremony in the Raj Bhavan.

 Prasada reportedly wields a considerable influence among the Brahmins of Uttar Pradesh.
 He was inducted into the party and made a Cabinet minister amid concerns about the thin representation of the Brahmin community in the party.